About the Journal

-Open access under the Creative Commons Attribution 4.0 License (CC BY 4.0)
+Access policy: Open access under the Creative Commons Attribution 4.0 License (CC BY 4.0)

 EP&S journal is guided by high standards of quality and scientific integrity.
 To discourage and avoid plagiarism, EP&S requires authors, upon acceptance of their manuscript, to state that it has not been published before or elsewhere and to be entirely their own.

 If fraud is detected, before or after publication, the editors will confront the author with the situation and, if necessary, inform the institution of the author's affiliation about the ongoing procedure.

 All agents involved in the publication should disclose any foreseeable conflict of interests, stating research funding sources when relevant.

 1. Manuscripts submitted to EP&S for publication are subject to the evaluation of at least two expert reviewers under a blind-review process.
 Reviewers include members of the editorial board and external experts.
 They are asked to provide detailed feedback, according to the journal's evaluation form, by taking into account the following criteria: overall quality of the manuscript, relevance to the scope of the journal, originality; argumentive cogency; clarity of expression.